+91 8454961928 info@tlow.in

 Family in Nepal with kid

-Nepal’s natural beauty is one of its biggest draws, so it’s important to keep it clean.
+Nepal’s natural beauty is one of its biggest draws to people who come to explore Nepal backpacking so it’s important to keep it clean.
 Always dispose of your waste properly and avoid leaving any litter behind.
 Carry a small bag to collect your trash and dispose of it responsibly.

 2. Don’t disrespect wildlife: